LivePersonInc/messaging-window-sdk/README.md

 * Lastly, we listen for user selections on the different structured content items presented by the agent.
 We grab the text of those items and send them back to the agent using the `sendMessage` method.
 In LiveEngage, we've configured the bot to listen for these textual responses and trigger the appropriate menu (upon which the bot sends a rich content message, grabbed by the method used above).
 We also append user selections to the HTML, to create a conversation type flow.

-**Note**: in a more complex example, we'd use a callback to render the text to the HTMl instead of hard coding it directly as we do here.
+**Note**: in a more complex example, we'd use a callback to render the text to the HTML instead of hard coding it directly as we do here.
 If you render it directly as here, the text messages won't be "saved" as part of the LiveEngage conversation and won't appear when the user refreshes their window, for example, since they were simply hardcoded into the DOM.

 ```javascript
 var windowKit = new windowKit({